nathanchiu05/house-plant-assistant/README.md

 # Plant-Classifier-using-ResNet-18.ipynb
 Fine-tuning a pre-trained CNN (ResNet-18) on a dataset containing 47 common house plant species to identify the user's plant.
 Link to the dataset: https://www.kaggle.com/datasets/kacpergregorowicz/house-plant-species

+# season_database.py
+Defines a database of seasonal light distribution percentages for different times of day and window directions, modelling how much sunlight each orientation typically receives throughout the year.
+It also provides helper functions to determine the season based on a given month and to categorize an hour into the correct time-of-day period depending on the season.

 # Flask Server
 To prototype this project, I deployed the website on a Raspberry Pi Flask server running on the Raspberry Pi.